How to Install an Electric Fireplace Insert

 2. Close and Seal the Damper

 It is recommended to close and seal the damper of your masonry fireplace to prevent drafts and loss of heat.

-All electric fireplace insert plug into standard household power outlets.
+All electric fireplace inserts plug into standard household power outlets.
 If you want to keep the area around your fireplace free of hanging cords, you will need to install an outlet inside of your existing fireplace.

-Simply slide the firebox inside of the opening of your fireplace, center, and level it.
+Simply slide the firebox inside of the opening of your fireplace.
+Then center, and level it.
 You might need to adjust the leveling screws if those are available with your model of the electric insert.
 Some inserts will have tie-down brackets that you will need to attach to the fireplace floor and the back of the insert on both sides to secure your insert from tipping.

 The last step is attaching the trim or the frame that will cover the gaps between the insert and the walls of the fireplace opening.
 Some inserts come with glass frames, others with metal trim.
-You can also use your own custom trim (like in the video)
+You can also use your own custom trim (like in the video).